-Portugal and the Azores -- Coming Soon
+Portugal and the Azores -- Coming 2022

-When most people think Portugal the Algarve comes to mind with its red-cliffed coastline and idyllic whitewashed Moorish villages dotted with lattice chimneys and orange groves.
+When most people think of Portugal, the Algarve comes to mind with its red-cliffed coastline and idyllic whitewashed Moorish villages dotted with lattice chimneys and orange groves.

-On São Miguel, known as the green island you'll experience crater lake fed waterfalls tumbling down basalt cliffs and rivulets coursing down rain-forest covered hills, to lush green pastures dotted with cows the Azores are a landscape photographer, and gardeners dream.
-The other island cross a spectrum of biomes.
+On São Miguel, the green island, you'll experience crater lake-fed waterfalls tumbling down basalt cliffs, rivulets coursing down rain-forest covered hills, and lush green pastures dotted with cows.
+The Azores are landscape photographers' and gardeners' dreams.
+The other islands cross a spectrum of biomes.
 Tiny Santa Maria is an island of fine white-sand beaches.
-Terceira, the heart of the archipelago first settled in 1450 is a wild and hilly island with many walking snd hiking trails.
-Much of the island is a nature reserve with a patch work of small farms and stonewalls.
+Terceira, the heart of the archipelago first settled in 1450, is a wild and hilly island with many walking and hiking trails.
+Much of Terceira is a nature reserve with a patchwork of small farms and stonewalls.
 Another island is Faial.
-It is close the the tectonic divide between the European and North American plates.
-Faial can be considered the westernmost point in Europe (from a geophysical perspective)
+It is close to the tectonic divide between the European and North American plates.
+Many consider Faial the westernmost point in Europe (from a geophysical perspective).